abap2UI5/docs/docs/resources/who_uses.md

 # Who Uses abap2UI5?

 We’d love to hear how you’re using abap2UI5!
-Whether it's in customer projects, integrations, workshops, open-source projects, or any other initiatives, sharing your experience encourages others to use the project as well, helping the abap2UI5 community continue to grow.
+Whether it's in customer projects, integrations, workshops, open-source contributions, or any other initiatives, sharing your experience encourages others to use the project as well, helping the abap2UI5 community continue to grow.

 ### Customer Projects
 **Is your company using abap2UI5?** <br>